phananh1010/360-object-detection-annotation/README.md

 # Contact
 If you have any questions, please use the public issues section on this GitHub.
 Alternatively, drop us an e-mail at mailto:anguy59@gmu.edu.

+# Ackowledgement
+This tool is created with contributions from David Joy.
+A part of the code is reused from the [Pano2Vid](https://github.com/sammy-su/Pano2Vid) project.